The Archivist Returns: After Time Misplaced Her… Again

 “You’ll understand later.”

 I have no memory of writing it.
-Which is, frankly, becoming a pattern.

 But I’ve returned with stories — fragments of places that flickered, objects that behaved badly, and people whose names history misplaced like a bookmark in a very large, very disorganized library.

-So dust off your satchels, fellow wanderers.
-The archives have missed you.
+So dust off your satchels, fellow travelers.

 And I promise to stay put for at least a little while.